asauber/kubernetes-proxy-protocol-demo/README.md

 }
 ```

-You will see that in this case the request succeeded and that your "origin" is your Pod IP (the Pod IP of this busybox Pod) inside the cluster!
+You will see that in this case the request succeeded and that your "origin" is your Pod IP (the Pod IP of this busybox Pod) inside the cluster.

 Here `svc.cluster.local` is the default domain name for the Service network in Kubernetes, you should be able to use that portion of the hostname without any modifications.
 Similarly, `default` is the name of the `default` namespace in Kubernetes, if your backend resides in a different namespace, then you can substitute that namespace name in this URL.
 The DNS records for this hostname are queried automatically via CoreDNS running in this cluster.